TonyDoc71/plutus-v2-starter-kit/README.md

     "cborHex": "5907c05907bd0100003232323232323232323..."
 }
 ```
+This file is now ready for use in on-chain transactions.
+The subsequent sections will guide you through interacting with the Cardano blockchain using this compiled Plutus script.

 # Testnet Demo via cardano-cli

+This section outlines the steps to interact with a Plutus smart contract on the Cardano testnet using the `cardano-cli`.
+It's essential to have your `protocol-parameters` updated to construct on-chain transactions.

 ## Setup

-First we make sure our `protocol-parameters` are updated by executing the following command:
+1. **Update Protocol Parameters**:
+   Execute the following command to ensure your `protocol-parameters` are updated:

 ```sh
 cardano-cli query protocol-parameters --testnet-magic ${CARDANO_NODE_MAGIC} > ./assets/pp.json
 ```

+2. Generate Script Address:
-To construct on-chain transactions, we'll need the address of the  `plutus` script we've just compiled.
-For this, run the following command:
+- To interact with the smart contract, generate the address of the plutus script using the following command:

 ```sh
 cardano-cli address build \